 How to Bathe a Cat that Hates Water

 So we’ve arrived at the crucial issue of how to wash a cat.
-There are a few important measures to follow:
+There are a few essential measures to follow:

 Step 1: Dry brush the cat before allowing it to come into contact with water.
 This helps to eliminate any knots in their fur, reducing the amount of effort you have to do when washing them.

-Step 2: Once they’re calm, place them in a special bowl large enough to serve as a cat bath.
-At this moment, give them a toy or stroke their fur until they seem calm.
+Step 2: Once they’re calm, place them in a unique bowl large enough to serve as a cat bath.
+At this moment, please give them a toy or stroke their fur until they seem calm.

-Step 3: Slowly add water, making sure it’s at the proper temperature, and then apply a cat-specific shampoo.
+Step 3: Slowly add water, ensure it’s at the proper temperature, and then apply a cat-specific shampoo.

 Step 4: Gently rub the shampoo into their coat, avoiding getting it in their eyes or ears.
 Allow the water to flow down their body from their head rather than the other way around.